Skip to Content

 Evolution From Hand Sewing to Machine Sewing

-Invention of the Sewing Machine Revolutionized Clothing Production
+Invention of The Sewing Machine Revolutionized Clothing Production

 Present-day Sewing for Garments and Home Furnishings